lujunyan1118/SimpleBool/README.md

 ```
 **rules**: 'rules' specifies the model input file ('CAC.txt').

-**turn_on**, **turn_off**: 'turn_on' and 'turn_off' each accepts a list of node names seperated by ','.
+**turn_on**, **turn_off**: 'turn_on' and 'turn_off' each accepts a list of node names separated by ','.
 These two parameters specify the nodes that need to be **kept** in ON state or OFF state during simulation.

-**ini_on**, **ini_off**: 'ini_on' and 'ini_off' each accepts a list of node names seperated by ','.
+**ini_on**, **ini_off**: 'ini_on' and 'ini_off' each accepts a list of node names separated by ','.
 These two parameters specify the nodes whose states should be set in ON or OFF states **at the first step** of simulation.

 **mode**: this parameter specifies the updating method.
 Three methods are implemented: 'Sync' (Synchronous updating method), 'GA' (General Asynchronous updating method) and 'ROA' (Random Order Asynchronous updating method).
-For the detailed explaination of these three methods, please consult the papers [Attractor analysis of asynchronous Boolean models of signal transduction networks](http://www.sciencedirect.com/science/article/pii/S0022519310003796) by Assieh Saadatpoura, István Albertb and Réka Albert.
+For the detailed explanation of these three methods, please consult the papers [Attractor analysis of asynchronous Boolean models of signal transduction networks](http://www.sciencedirect.com/science/article/pii/S0022519310003796) by Assieh Saadatpoura, István Albertb and Réka Albert.

 **rounds**: 'rounds' specifies the rounds of simulation started from randomly selected initial states.

 **steps**: 'steps' specified the steps of iteration during each round of simulation.

-**plot_nodes**: this parameter specifies the nodes whose simulation results needed to be ploted when the simulation is done.
+**plot_nodes**: this parameter specifies the nodes whose simulation results needed to be plotted when the simulation is done.

 **missing**: this parameter specified the states of those nodes whose initial states are not determined from 'turn_on','turn_off','ini_on' and 'ini_off'.